Springe09/Project-3/README.md

 # A Game of Tokens
-Amy Sherban, Latoya Springer and Eric Wynn
-University of Minnesota, FinTech Bootcamp
+Amy Sherbanenko, Latoya Springer, and Eric Wynn University of Minnesota, FinTech Bootcamp

 # Project Description
-This project is the capstone project for the University of Minnesota Fintech Bootcamp program.
+This project is the capstone project for the University of Minnesota FinTech Bootcamp program.
 In accordance to the project requirements, the skillsets acquired within class will be demonstrated here.
-These skillsets demonstrated will encompass the following:
+The skillsets demonstrated will encompass the following:
 1. Machine Learning.
 2. Tokenization.
 3. Crowdfunding.